IBM/dbb-zappbuild/docs/FilePropertyManagement.md

 Please refer the sample language definition mapping file [languageDefinitionMapping.properties](../samples/MortgageApplication/application-conf/languageDefinitionMapping.properties).

 The implementation again leverages DBBs file property concept to define these settings only for the mapped files.

+### 4. Default properties

+Default properties can be set in the corresponding language properties file.
+For example, the COBOL file properties can be set in [application-conf/Cobol.properties](../samples/application-conf/Cobol.properties), the Assembler file properties can be set in [application-conf/Assembler.properties](../samples/application-conf/Assembler.properties) etc.